octoberjackie/Design-Contest-Create-Our-New-Twitter-Image-Assets-/README.md

 *   **🏆 Grand Prize Winners:** The creator of the winning design for **each of the three categories** will receive **10,000 sats**.
 *   **🎟️ Participation Reward:** Every valid entry that meets the submission guidelines will receive **100 sats** as a thank you for contributing.

-The contest ends on [Your Deadline Date].
+The contest ends on [July 1st, 2025].
 Winners will be announced shortly after.
 We can't wait to see what you create!